Grade 6

 What if we played chess on a board that’s only 4×5?

-Which of these rocks is not like the others?
+Which of these types of volcanoes is not like the others?

 Create A Civilization: Currency